nainiayoub/java-notes/README.md

 * An interface cannot contain a constructor (as it cannot be used to create objects).

 ## Is it allowed to mark an interface method as static?
+* Prior to java 8, interface in java can only have abstract methods.
+All the methods of interfaces are public & abstract by default.
+* Java 8 allows the interfaces to have default and static methods.
+* We can safely add static methods to the existing interfaces without changing the code in the implementation classes.
+Since these methods are static, we cannot override them in the implementation classes.

+## Why an Interface cannot be marked as final in Java?
+* If you make an interface final, you cannot implement its methods which defies the very purpose of the interfaces.
+Therefore, you cannot make an interface final in Java.
+* If you try to make an interface final, a compile time exception is generated saying “illegal combination of modifiers − interface and final”.